Want to up your pumpkin-carving game this year? We're here to help, beginning with this guide to essential pumpkin-carving equipment.

-For advanced pumpkins, the best way to guarantee success is to first get your design on paper, tape or pin the paper to the cut face of the 'kin, then transfer your pattern by poking through the paper and the pumpkin's skin with a wooden skewer, a tack, or a tool specifically designed for the job.
-I like to then go over my cut lines with a fine-tipped Sharpie to sketch out the design before I take a knife to it and pass the point of no return.
+For advanced pumpkins, the best way to guarantee success is to first get your design on paper, tape or pin the paper to the face of your pumpkin, and transfer your pattern by poking through the paper and the pumpkin's skin with a wooden skewer (or a tack, or a tool from one of those kits specifically designed for this sort of job).
+After that, I go over my cut lines with a fine-tipped Sharpie to sketch out the design before I take a knife to it and pass the point of no return.

-They can be finicky and have a tendency to snap off near the handle if you aren't careful with them, but I've yet to find a better set of pumpkin carving saws than the Pumpkin Carving Kit from Pumpkin Masters ($9.99).
+They can be finicky, and have a tendency to snap off near the handle if you aren't careful with them, but I've yet to find a better set of pumpkin-carving saws than the Pumpkin Carving Kit from Pumpkin Masters.
 They come in multiple sizes: large for blocking out your rough design, and small for more detailed work.
-If you can find the knives on sale individually, you'll save a couple bucks (the scooper tool that the kit comes with is essentially worthless), but at $6, the full kit ain't a bad deal.
+If you can find the knives on sale individually, you'll save a couple of bucks (the scooper tool that the kit comes with is essentially worthless), but even the full kit ain't a bad deal.

-For the truly detail-oriented carver, an X-Acto Knife Set ($16.29) is the only way to do ultra-fine work like hair, eyes, wrinkles, or teeth.
+For the truly detail-oriented carver, an X-Acto knife set is the only way to do ultra-fine work, like hair, eyes, wrinkles, or teeth.
+(They're also super handy for a whole bunch of other culinary uses.)
 The classic aluminum-shafted model with replaceable blades will do.
-Don't try this with a clumsy box cutter, or you may end up accidentally carving yourself instead.
+Just be sure not to try this with a clumsy box cutter, or you may end up accidentally carving yourself instead.

 Pumpkins start losing moisture as soon as you cut them open.
 As the pumpkin loses water, its structure collapses, causing droops and wrinkles in your design.
 That perfect likeness of Harry Potter can end up looking like Dumbledore just 24 hours later.
-Coating your cut surfaces with a thin layer of Vaseline and covering the pattern front and back with plastic wrap will keep the forces of nature at bay until you're ready to display.
+Coating your cut surfaces with a thin layer of Vaseline and covering the pattern with plastic wrap (on both sides!) will keep the forces of nature at bay until you're ready to display.